Karen Mok: 2015–2020: Tours and world records

-2021–present: Continued success

-With the Ultimate tour, Mok celebrated her 25th anniversary in show business.
-Interrupted by the events around the global Covid pandemic, the tour finished with three concerts in Hong Kong in June 2021.
-Her 2021 single "Empty World" had over 3bn streams on Chinese music platforms and became an anthem during the Covid pandemic in mainland China.
+2021–present: Top of her Game

+Karen Mok's 2018 release《慢慢喜欢你 Growing to love you》 had topped the charts already three years when she released in 2021 her single《這世界那麼多人 Empty World》propelling her to even more stardom and which became a national anthem in mainland China during the Covid pandemic.

+In 2023, Karen Mok celebrated the 30th anniversary of her career in show business with dedicated exhibitions in Hong Kong, Shanghai, Beijing, Taipei and Chengdu, titled "Reign of Moknificence", featuring materials from her careers across music, film and charity.

 In 2024 and 2025, Mok ran a series of large-scale stadium concerts titled "The Big Big Show", commencing in Beijing on 15 June 2024 in front of an audience of 60,000, followed by concerts in Shanghai, Chengdu, Shenzhen, Hangzhou and Wuhan in the later part of 2024.
 In 2025, the series continued with concerts in Suzhou, Chongqing, Nanjing, Shanghai, Tianjin and Xian.
 In the course of this concert series "The Big Big Show", she was the first female singer to perform a solo concert in Beijing's Bird's Nest stadium.

+Karen Mok & The Masters

+In 2024, Mok formed the rock band Karen Mok & The Masters, fulfilling a long-held ambition to form a rock band dating back to her youth.
+The group consists of Mok alongside musicians Terry Chan (陳明道), Arai (荒井十一) and James Lee (李銖銜).

+The band was originally conceived as a limited project for Mok's The Big Big Show concert tour, with plans to perform together during the tour and produce one album.
+The project provided Mok with an opportunity to further explore rock music through a collaborative band format.

+In 2025, Karen Mok & The Masters released their self-titled debut album.
+The four members have continued their collaboration beyond the project's original scope, subsequently creating and performing new material together, including the single "想想忘忘".